Title

 DOLE Department Order No. 13 establishes comprehensive guidelines for occupational safety and health in the construction industry, mandating the implementation of safety programs, provision of personal protective equipment, and the formation of safety committees to protect workers and the public.

-The general constructor must provide a full-time general construction safety and health officer, additional safety and health officers depending on personnel numbers, and one officer per ten units of heavy equipment.
-Subcontractors must also provide qualified safety representatives.
+(a) The general constructor must provide a full-time general construction safety and health officer and additional officers depending on project personnel complement (per OSHS Rule 1033).
+It also requires one officer for every ten (10) units of heavy equipment. (b) Each subcontractor must provide a representative with the same qualifications as a Safety Man/Officer to oversee OSH for its workforce.

 Analyze Cases Smarter, Faster